obmarg/cynic/cynic-book/src/overview.md

 start.
 Afterwards you might want to read the [derives](./derives/index.html) chapter, for more details about how to do common things with Cynic.

-The [Building Queries](./building-queries/index.html) section is for more advanced users - either you've run into a case that the built in derives don't cover, or you're just curious how things work under the hood.

 ### Inspiration

 - [graphql-client][2], the original Rust GraphQL client.
 This is a great